|

 The wonderful, glossy disco culture was

-abruptly killed off by some bitter dissenters insecure of their own
+abruptly killed off by some bitter dissenters insecure about their own

 manhood during the so-called "disco backlash" in the summer of 1979, but